appbaseio/searchbox/README.md

 ### Searchbox v/s ReactiveSearch

 We recommend using React Searchbox over DataSearch or CategorySearch components of ReactiveSearch when you only need to integrate a searchbox UI component into your app.
-If you are planning to user other UI filters or result components, it is ideal to use the ReactiveSearch library instead of this standalone component.
+If you are planning to use other UI filters or result components, it is ideal to use the ReactiveSearch library instead of this standalone component.

 **Key Differences**